davidpb-cosa/bash-dotfiles/README.md

 * [ZSH history substring search](https://github.com/zsh-users/zsh-history-substring-search)
 * [ZSH autosuggestions](https://github.com/zsh-users/zsh-autosuggestions)

+## Dependencies

+Since dependencies could vary between Unix machines, `install.sh` only prepares some of them, so it is recommended to check what dependencies you will need for your current machine to them prepare it manually.

 ## Shell Utilities

 As it was mencioned before, `functions` file includes all the utilities that can be